 Here’s what you need to do during a crash

-If you feel secure in your job and have enough cash for emergencies, try to actually increase the amount you put into the stock market.
+If you feel completely secure in your job and have enough cash to get you through a possible recession, you can try to increase the amount you put into the stock market.
 Buy that shiznit on sale!
-I don’t advocate trying to time the stock market (because basically no one in the history of time has done it successfully), but that doesn’t mean we should ignore the oldest and wisest of investing adages from O.G. investor, Warren Buffet: “Be fearful when others are greedy, and greedy when others are fearful.”
-Seems simple enough, but this is HARD for people to practice.
-Because as I mentioned, that means standing in opposition to popular opinion whilst your every fiber is screaming “Mambo No. 5” on repeat.
+I don’t advocate trying to time the stock market (because basically no one in the history of time has done it successfully), but we shouldn’t ignore the oldest and wisest of investing adages from O.G. investor, Warren Buffet: “Be fearful when others are greedy, and greedy when others are fearful.”
+Seems simple enough, but this is HARD for people to put into practice.
+Because as I mentioned, that means standing in opposition to popular opinion whilst every fiber of your being is screaming “Mambo No. 5” on repeat.

 If you need this money in the next five years, it should not be in the stock market.
 You’re in it for the long haul, sister, and the stock market takes a long-ass time to work its magic.
 Like, twenty years minimum but forty or fifty years is better.

 5. If you’re hearing people say that this stock market crash “is different,” or “more severe” or that the “system is more fucked up” or that the “system is broken” or my personal favorite, that “stocks are going to zero,” IGNORE THESE DINGBATS.
 These are the same exact things that are said during EVERY stock market selloff.
 Every.
 Single.
 Time.
 People love to be doomsayers, but doomsayers have been wrong 100% of the time so far.
 (Okay I admit I’m kind of a doomsayer but if the entire system collapses, fiat currency/cash won’t be saved either.
-And gold, a weak and pathetic metal with no practical value, will be completely useless during the zombie apocalypse.)
+And gold, a weak and pathetic metal with little practical value, will be completely useless during the zombie apocalypse.)